 Further, these traffic jams give birth to accidents and altercations because of the trespassing of road rules and regulations.

 A major chunk of their salary goes to the house rent.
 Finding a good and suitable house in these big cities is a known issue.
-Either you adjust in a smaller one to save money or spend a huge amount of money to get the conveniences that you require.
-Often, second-floor or sometimes even third-floor apartments are available which make it a hell to commute.
+Either you adjust to a smaller one to save money or spend a huge amount of money to get the conveniences that you require.
+Often, second-floor or sometimes even third-floor apartments are available which makes it a hell to commute.

 The problem of parking space is complementary to traffic jams.
 Because of the over-crowded roads, there is literally no space to park your vehicle somewhere in the market or on the side of a road.
 Even in colonies and societies, you can’t park more than one car.

 Friends don’t get the time to catch up, spouses hardly share a moment of joy, children sometimes don’t even know when their parents come and go.
-The life is a fast-turning wheel and everybody feels stuck with it.
+Life is a fast-turning wheel and everybody feels stuck with it.

 What’s the Remedy